isovalent/ebpf-docs/docs/linux/concepts/pinning.md

 A pin can be created by any process that has a file descriptor to a BPF object, but passing it into the [`BPF_OBJ_PIN`](../syscall/BPF_OBJ_PIN.md) syscall command alongside a valid path inside the BPF file system which is typically mounted at `/sys/fs/bpf`.

-If your linux distribution does not automatically mount the BPF file system you can do so manually by executing `#!bash mount -t bpf bpffs /sys/fs/bpf` as root or making it part of a setup/initialization script.
+If your Linux distribution does not automatically mount the BPF file system you can do so manually by executing `#!bash mount -t bpf bpffs /sys/fs/bpf` as root or making it part of a setup/initialization script.

 A process can get a file descriptor to a BPF object by calling the [`BPF_OBJ_GET`](../syscall/BPF_OBJ_GET.md) syscall command, passing it a valid path to a pin.

 Pins are usually used as an easy method of sharing or transferring a BPF object between processes or applications.
 Command line tools which have short running processes before existing can for example use them to perform actions on object over multiple invocation.
 Long running daemons can use pins to ensure resources do not go away while restarting.
-And tools like iproute2/tc can load a program on behalf of a user and then another program can modify the maps afterwards.
+And tools like `iproute2`/`tc` can load a program on behalf of a user and then another program can modify the maps afterwards.

 Pins can be removed by using the `rm` cli tool or `unlink` syscall.
 Pins are ephemeral and do not persist over restarts of the system.